-The thermodynamic topological analysis is based on the classical works of Schreinemakers (1901b; 1901c; 1902) and Ostwald (1902), where the relationship between the vapor-liquid equilibrium of a mixture and the behavior of open evaporation residue curves for ternary mixtures was established.
+The thermodynamic topological analysis is based on the classical works of Schreinemakers (1901b, c, 1902) and Ostwald (1902), where the relationship between the vaporliquid equilibrium of a mixture and the behavior of open evaporation residue curves for ternary mixtures was established.
 Although open evaporation (a single vaporization step with no reflux) itself is not of much industrial interest in the 21st century, it nevertheless forms an important basis for the understanding of distillation (a sequence of partial vaporization steps with reflux).
 The findings by Schreinemakers did not receive recognition until the 1940s when Reinders and de Minjer (1940) and Ewell and Welch (1945) showed the possibility to use this approach to predict the behavior of batch distillation.
-These achievements stimulated subsequent investigations by Haase and Lang (1949; 1950a; 1950b; 1951) and Bushmakin et.al.
-(1957; 1957) on the structure of phase equilibrium diagrams and its connection with batch distillation behavior.
+These achievements stimulated subsequent investigations by Haase (1949, 1950a, b), Haase and Lang (1951), Bushmakin and Kish (1957) and Bushmakin and Molodenko (1957) on the structure of phase equilibrium diagrams and its connection with batch distillation behavior.
 In 1958, Gurikov (1958) formulated the Rule of azeotropy and proposed a classification of ternary mixtures based on their thermodynamic topological structures (that is, residue curve map analysis).

-In the late 1960s, Zharov (1967; 1968c) gave a more rigorous mathematical foundation of the residue curve map analysis and expanded it to multicomponent mixtures.
-During the same period, Serafimov

-(1968a; 1968d) proposed to use structural information of VLE diagrams to predict feasible separations in continuous distillation.
+In the late 1960s, Zharov (1967, 1968c) gave a more rigorous mathematical foundation of the residue curve map analysis and expanded it to multicomponent mixtures.
+During the same period, Serafimov (1968a, d) proposed to use structural information of VLE diagrams to predict feasible separations in continuous distillation.
 The results of Zharov and Serafimov initiated a large effort in Russia (USSR) on the development and application of qualitative analysis of multicomponent nonideal and azeotropic distillation.
-One reason for this large interest in this "pen-and-paper" approach in Russia in the 1960s and 70s was the fact that during these years the Russian chemical industry expanded whereas there was a shortage of computers and limited possibilities for numerical computation.
+One reason for this large interest in this "pen-and-paper" approach in Russia in the 1960s and 1970s was the fact that during these years the Russian chemical industry expanded whereas there was a shortage of computers and limited possibilities for numerical computation.

-The contribution of Doherty and Perkins and co-workers (1978a; 1978b; 1979a; 1979b; 1985a; 1985b; 1985; 1985) formed the basis for a renewed interest in this subject also in the West.
+The contribution of Doherty and Perkins and co-workers (1978a, b, 1979a, b), Van Dongen and Doherty (1985a, b), Levy, Van Dongen, and Doherty (1985), and Doherty and Caldarola (1985) formed the basis for a renewed interest in this subject also in the West.
 The reason for this renewed interest was the realization that, in spite of (or maybe because of) the great advances in vapor-liquid equilibrium calculations and simulations, there was a need for simpler tools to understand the fundamental limitations and possibilities in distillation of azeotropic mixtures.
-These tools are today well-established, and residue curve map analysis is included in the main recent encyclopedia in chemical engineering (Perry, 1997; Stichlmair, 1988; Doherty and Knapp, 1993).
-Four review papers have been published during the last few years (Pöllmann and Blass, 1994; Fien and Liu, 1994; Widagdo and Seider, 1996; Westerberg and Wahnschafft, 1996).
-Furthermore, the topic is treated in recent textbooks (Biegler et al., 1997; Seader and Henley, 1998; Stichlmair and Fair, 1998; Doherty and Malone, 2001) as a fundamental part of chemical engineering.
+These tools are today well-established, and residue curve map analysis is included in the main recent encyclopedia in chemical engineering (Perry, 1997, Stichlmair, 1988, Doherty & Knapp, 1993).
+Four review papers have been published during the last few years (Pöllmann & Blass, 1994, Fien & Liu, 1994, Widagdo & Seider, 1996, Westerberg & Wahnschafft, 1996).
+Furthermore, the topic is treated in recent textbooks (Biegler, Grossman, & Westerberg, 1997, Seader & Henley, 1998, Stichlmair & Fair, 1998, Doherty & Malone, 2001) as a fundamental part of chemical engineering.